 You can be represented by a lawyer when you receive a speeding ticket.
 Attorney David Ellison is an experienced Rhode Island traffic offense lawyer, who has represented many clients throughout the State of Rhode Island on speeding tickets.

-What are the Penalties for Speeding in Rhode Island?
+What are the Statutory Fines for Speeding in Rhode Island?

 The penalties for speeding in Rhode Island, can be found in Rhode Island General Laws § 31-41.1-4.